Peugeot Logo Survey – What People Think About New Lion

 Why many people prefer the new lion

-Based on survey feedback themes and the most repeated public positives, preference for the new mark usually comes down to three things:
+Based on our poll themes and the most repeated public positives, preference for the 2021 mark usually comes down to three things:

-Even people who aren’t “logo nerds” tend to read a shield badge as more upscale.
-The Peugeot press materials themselves position the brand as moving upmarket and building a more “high-end generalist” identity.
+Even non-designers often read a shield badge as more upscale.
+Peugeot’s press messaging around the identity also positioned the brand toward a more “high-end generalist” direction.

 3) It taps heritage without looking old-fashioned